davidshq/garden/content/health/nutrition/h-n-fuhrman.md

+---
+title: Joel Fuhrman's Nutrient IQ Scores
+---

 # Health -> Nutrition -> Fuhrman

 ## Introduction
 In Dr. Joel Fuhrman's book [Eat for Life](https://amzn.to/4lXdNEC) he provides "nutrient IQ scores" (pp. 32-33) for a variety of foods.
-Below I've included a subset of these foods with a focus on those that can be used in [my smoothies](h-n-smoothies).
+Below I've included a subset of these foods with a focus on those that can be used in [my smoothies](h-n-smoothies.md).

 ## Notes
 - I'm primarily interested in foods that don't need to be cooked before being eaten.